 - All travellers who arrive in Namibia with a negative PCR test result that is older than 72 hours but not older than 7 days, will be permitted to enter the country, however they will be required to spend their first 7 days in the first destination facility under supervised isolation.

 As our Namibia project establishments, the Wildlife Conservation and Medical Project, are Government approved isolation facilities, volunteers may come to us and engage in the planned daily activities as normal.
 After the 7 days, they can continue to travel freely in and around Namibia.
 Travellers must get retested for SARS-COV-2 on day 5 of their stay in Namibia and will receive their results within 48 hours.
 Please note, testing can be done either at the Wildlife Sanctuary directly.
 Cost of test must be covered by the volunteer and comes to N$1,700.

 Please ensure you have copies of the following documents to show the airport officials on arrival:

 - Vaccination certificate OR PCR test (no older than 72 hours when arriving in Namibia)

 - Copy of NWE_COVID-19 invitation letter (which Good Hope Volunteers will share with you once we send the invoice for the booking)

 - Ministry of Health Certificate – to prove the stay is in a government certified establishment. (please print and bring a copy)

-- Travel Itinerary (including departure ticket from Namibia).
+- Travel Itinerary (a return ticketd to show leaving Namibia must be booked before departure).
 If there are no arrival details printed on the travel information or they are incorrect, please inform us as soon as possible of the correct details.